fguiraldelli/elder_project/Readme.txt

-Document to explain the composition of zip file and how to build and run the program:
+This document explains the composition of zip file and how to build and run the program:

 The zip file rank.zip is composed of the following files: